Bryan MacMahon (judge)

-Bryan M. E. MacMahon (born 10 April 1941) is a former judge of the Irish High Court and the author of textbooks on Irish law.
-He is the son of short story writer Bryan MacMahon, and a native of Listowel, County Kerry, Ireland.
+Bryan M. E. MacMahon (born 10 April 1941) is a retired Irish judge who served as a Judge of the High Court from 2007 to 2011 and a Judge of the Circuit Court from 1999 to 2007.
+He is the author of textbooks on Irish law.

+He is the son of short story writer Bryan MacMahon, and a native of Listowel, County Kerry.

 Legal career

 McMahon received his BCL and LLB degrees from University College of Dublin; subsequently, having been awarded the Harvard Fellowship, he undertook further postgraduate study at Harvard Law School.
 He returned to Ireland in 1967 to take up a post as a Statutory Lecturer in the Law Faculty, University College Cork (UCC).
-During his time at UCC Judge MacMahon went on to become Professor of Law and Head of the Department of Law.
+During his time at UCC, MacMahon went on to become Professor of Law and Head of the Department of Law.

-In 1987 McMahon joined the law firm of Houlihan and McMahon, Ennis, Co.
-Clare, as a senior partner.
-While continuing to practise law he simultaneously held a part-time Chair of Law at the NUI Galway.
-In 1999 he was appointed a judge of the Circuit Court.
+In 1987, McMahon joined the law firm of Houlihan and McMahon, in Ennis, County Clare, as a senior partner.
+While continuing to practise law, he simultaneously held a part-time Chair of Law at the NUI Galway.

+Judicial career

+In 1999, he was appointed Circuit Court judge.
 In 2007, he was promoted to the High Court in recognition of his status as a leading Irish jurist.
-A noted and oft cited jurist, he is deemed to be an authority on the bench in relation to tortious matters.
+A noted and often cited scholar, he is deemed to be an authority on the bench in relation to tortious matters in Ireland.

-He was appointed Adjunct Professor of the Faculty of Law at University College Cork in 2004.
+He was appointed adjunct professor of the Faculty of Law at University College Cork in 2004.

 McMahon is also Chair of the Irish Universities Quality Board and the National Archives Advisory Council.